Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Abstract

 \section{Abstract}

 Magnetic fields and turbulence are fundamental to the evolution of galaxies, yet their precise measurement and analysis present significant challenges.
 The recently developed Velocity Gradient Technique (VGT), which capitalizes on the anisotropy inherent in magnetohydrodynamic (MHD) turbulence, represents a new method for mapping magnetic fields in galaxies using spectroscopic observations.
 Most validations of VGT thus far, however, have relied upon idealized MHD turbulence simulations, which lack the more complex dynamics found in galaxies and galaxy mergers.
 In this study, we scrutinize VGT using an AREPO-based cosmological galaxy merger simulation, testing its effectiveness across pre-merger, merging, and post-merger stages.
 We examine the underlying assumptions of VGT and probe the statistics of gas density, velocity, and magnetic fields over time.
 We find that velocity fluctuations are indeed anisotropic at each stage, being larger in the direction perpendicular to the local magnetic field, as required by VGT.
 We find, additionally, that galaxy mergers substantially intensify velocity and density fluctuations and amplify magnetic fields at all scales.
-The observed scaling behavior of the velocity fluctuations corresponds to $r^{1/2}$ up to 0.4~kpc, shifting to a steeper trend between 0.6 and 3~kpc, and to a shallower trend thereafter.
+The observed scaling of the velocity fluctuations shows a steeper trend than $r^{1/2}$ between 0.6 and 3~kpc and a shallower trend at larger scales.
 The scaling of the magnetic field and density fluctuations at scales $\lesssim$ 1.0 kpc also predominantly aligns with $r^{1/2}$.
-Finally, we compare results from VGT to those derived from polarization-based magnetic field measurements, finding consistent and statistically significant global agreement in all cases.
-This opens the way to applying VGT to external galaxies.
+Finally, we compare results from VGT to those derived from polarization-like mock magnetic field measurements, finding consistent and statistically significant global agreement in all cases.

 \keywords{Galaxy evolution (594) --- Galaxy magnetic fields (604) --- Galaxy mergers (608) --- Magnetohydrodynamical simulations (1966)}